ci7adel/rbt-money-transfer/README.md

 the API is particularly focused on the "transfer" method, allowing **concurrent calls** from different requests "locking" pairs of accounts every time a request is being processed to not create inconsistent states and loss of funds.
 This is done locking the accounts always in the same order to avoid "deadlocks".
 Two request involving 2 pairs of different accounts can be processed in parallel.
+A delay on 5 second was introduced between a withdraw and a deposit for transfers.

-## Data Model
+### Data Model

 A very simple data model for this API was created to be able to "play" and simulate a real world relation.
 The model consists in two entities **User** and **Account** with a relation "1 to Many".
 The API is consistent with this model providing the logic to maintain this relationship.
+ConcurrentHashMap is used to deal with concurrent requests.

-## Run server
+### Run server

 With the code and test cases is provided a JAR artifact where all the dependencies are included.
 So no need of installation of any additional software to run the server as a standalone program.